Your Voice Matters

 3. You want healthcare staff to:

-- live the values of the HSE: care, compassion, trust and learning, as they go about their work, and
+- live the values of the HSE: care, compassion, trust and learning, as they go about their

 - think not just about your medical needs but you within the context of the important people in your life, your everyday activities and responsibilities, your values, your hopes for the future.
 In other words your ‘world’.